JazzHutchy/portfolio-site/README.md

 # Reflection

--I want to redo my site over and choose a simplier design that better reflects my experiences and who I am.
+- I want to redo my site over and choose a simplier design that better reflects my experiences and who I am.
 I felt like I was trying to be someone who I'm not.